 Once a commitment has been made to provide a given level of funding for a specific period to a student, this support would not normally be reduced during a period of appointment nor would an appointment normally be terminated prior to the originally processed end date unless the appointee fails to meet the stated program enrollment requirements at the University of Michigan.

 If it is determined that the appointee is not making satisfactory progress towards a degree, or when appointment performance is unsatisfactory (including cases involving misconduct) the appointment duties may be reduced and the appointment fraction and stipend may be reduced correspondingly, or the appointment may be terminated.
 Prior to initiating a termination, the matter should be discussed with the GSRA in an effort to correct the problem.
+The discussion should include the alleged misconduct or performance concerns and allow an opportunity for the GSRA to respond.
 Where efforts at correction are inappropriate or prove to be unproductive, the proposed termination of appointment and support should be reviewed and approved in advance by the department chairperson or an equivalent level of authority (in an Institute or Center) prior to proceeding.
 In addition, the Academic Human Resources Office should be made aware of the pending action.

 A stipend which is made available as a result of an externally-funded grant or contract may be contingent on continuation of that grant or contract and must be subject to all of its terms.
 A GSRA appointed under such circumstances should be made aware of this fact at the time of appointment.
 In the event that external sponsor support is reduced or terminated resulting in an impact on the funding of a Graduate Student Research Assistantship, the affected GSRA should be notified as soon as possible.
 In such cases, every effort should be made to maintain an equivalent amount of financial aid from other sources for not less than the stated period of appointment.